Track geometry: Warp

 Warp is the difference in crosslevel of any two points within the specific distance along the track.
 The warp parameter in the track geometry is used to specify the maximum in the crosslevel difference of the track in any segment (tangents, curves and spirals).

 Without the maximum warp parameter, the regulation on crosslevel alone may not be sufficient.
 Consider rails with a positive crosslevel followed by a negative crosslevel followed by a sequence of alternating positive and negative crosslevels.
 Although, all of those crosslevels are in permissible parameter, when operating a train along such track, the motion will be rocking left and right.
 Therefore, the maximum warp parameter is used to prevent the critical harmonic rock-off condition that may result in the trains rocking back and forth and derailing following wheel climb.

-In the United States, the specific distance used for measurement to ensure that the difference in crosslevel of the track is within the permissible warp parameter is 62 feet.
+In North America, the specific distance used for measurement to ensure that the difference in crosslevel of the track is within the permissible warp parameter is 62 feet.
 The design warp is zero for both tangent and curved track.
 That means, ideally, the crosslevel should not change between any two points within 62 feet.
 There are some deviations to allow crosslevels along the track to change (such as change for superelevation in curves).
 Different levels of those deviations from the zero warp specify the speed limits.

 The specification that focuses on the rate of change in crosslevels of curved track is contained within the area related to cant gradient.